tsblock/tsblock/README.md

 ## 👋

 Hi!
-I'm tsblock, currently studying Computer Science in [HKUST](https://hkust.edu.hk).
+I'm tsblock, currently studying Computer Science at [HKUST](https://hkust.edu.hk).
 I'm still figuring things out, so not much to see here.

 ---